-Ian Mills FFGDP(UK) is a general dental practitioner in a mixed NHS/private practice in North Devon, and Dean of the FGDP(UK)
+Ian Mills FFGDP(UK) is a partner in a mixed NHS/private general dental practice in North Devon, and Dean of the FGDP(UK)

 A horrendous mess, but everyone's working tirelessly to improve the situation

 I fully appreciate how anxious and frightened many of us are, and how angry we are at the apparent lack of support, but the outpouring of vitriol on social media towards colleagues is completely unacceptable.

 Covid-19: finding our own way forward

 Between patients, I have been triaging phone calls, meeting with my practice manager and scouring the internet for updated guidance from NHS England.
 It is a bit like waiting for Father Christmas, except he generally turns up on time and has rarely let me down over the years.

 This virus is punishing delay and indecision

 We certainly need to avoid the escalation of panic based on hasty guidance, but when there is a paucity of research we need to rely on expert opinion and patient preference in light of the level of risk and potential consequences.

 If ever we needed NHS leadership, it's now

 Being in general dental practice during the coronavirus epidemic is a bit like watching a trailer for an apocalyptic film, then realising that you are part of the cast.